A9ERA/fish-feeder-pi-server/DEVICE_CONTROL_API.md

 # Device Control API Documentation

 ## Overview
-This API provides endpoints to control various devices connected to the Arduino via serial communication.
+This API provides endpoints to control various devices connected to the Arduino via serial communication, including blower, actuator, auger, relay, weight sensor, and feeding operations.

 ## Arduino Commands Supported
 The following commands are supported by the Arduino: